Sheeri/sheeri.github.io/_posts/2020-05-09-Realm-App-Import.md

 Project Name: WildAid<BR>
 Cluster name: OceanWatchData<BR><BR>

+NOTE TO COPY PUBLIC KEY
+TAKE OUT HOSTING FROM THE stitch.json

 Now that you've populated your Atlas database, this page will walk you through creating the Realm App and import all the code associated with it (e.g. functions, triggers):

 1. Create the WildAid Realm application: